shorthouse-mrc/Fumarate_Hydratase/Figure_3/readme.txt

-Files for creating Figure 3, A - mutational energy plot
+Files for creating Figure 3 - Foldx/Rosetta comparison and DDG cutoff